-As you begin your ADU build process, it is inevitable that you will eventually encounter the phrase “feasibility study” or “feasibility report.”
-Feasibility is presented most often as a necessary step that stands between your initial decision to build an ADU, plus where to locate it on your property given all of the relevant constraints & considerations.
+As you begin your accessory dwelling unit (ADU) build process, you will eventually encounter the phrase “feasibility study” or “feasibility report.”
+A complete Feasibility Study is an important first step that can help inform your decision of whether or not to build an ADU, plus where to locate it on your property given all of the relevant constraints & considerations.

 What does “feasibility study” actually mean?

 A feasibility study is a comprehensive analysis of your zoning requirements, site constraints, and ADU design that evaluates the practicality and financial viability of building an ADU on your property.
 Conducting a feasibility study is crucial for understanding the cost of the entire project before moving forward.
 This initial assessment considers any potential roadblocks and other factors that will affect your build, ensuring we have all the necessary information to accurately scope & price your project.
 Essentially, the main goal of the feasibility study is to give you a clear understanding of the total investment required for your ADU project by thoroughly examining all its components.

 An ADU Feasibility Study examines all aspects of a standard ADU build, including the setback and zoning requirements, so that we can determine the buildable envelope for the ADU.
 As part of that, all existing utilities, such as sewer, water, gas and electric, are mapped out.
 This assessment helps us place your ADU in a location that will not require significant rerouting of utilities, and ideally, that avoids long utility runs to tie into the existing lines.
 A utility study also assesses the costs of installing, connecting, maintaining, or removing any of these utilities.
 Access is also assessed to ensure that we will be able to adequately get to the build site of the ADU with our equipment.

 Is a Feasibility Study necessary?